-We expected memory to vary depending on querier RTT, but the memory and CPU usage do not change regardless of the distance from client to server (figure provided in Appendix A).
-This resource stability is because memory and CPU are dominated by connection timeout duration, which at 20 s is $200 \times \text{longer than RTTs}$ .
+We expected memory to vary depending on querier RTT, but the memory does not change regardless of the distance from client to server (figure is omitted due to length limit).
+This resource stability is because memory is dominated by connection timeout duration, which at 20 s is $200 \times \text{longer}$ than RTTs.